marcin-chwedczuk/rfid/README.md

 ```
 Caused by: java.io.IOException: No PC/SC library found on this system
 ```
-please make sure that the following line is uncommented in `pom.xml`:
+please make sure that the following line is uncommented in `gui/pom.xml`:
 ```xml
 <options>
     <!-- Workaround for BUG: https://stackoverflow.com/a/65062759/1779504 -->